-Click my name to see other galleries
+Click my name or Galleries to see other subject matter.

-Since getting back from Seattle (pictures farther down the page) my photo opportunities have been pretty diverse but mostly centered in my yard.
+Since getting back from June's Seattle trip (pictures farther down the page) my photo opportunities have been pretty diverse but mostly centered in my yard.
 The electric bike has made getting down to (and especially back up from) the river something I can consider doing more than once a week.

 After putting a lot of miles on the bike I've found much to photograph in the yard.